DevavratSinghBisht/langchain-app/README.md

 # Langchain Application

-Used Streamlit, FastAPI and Langchain for creating a Question Answering application.
-Dockerized the application for deployment.
+Created a Question Answering application using Streamlit, FastAPI and Langchain.

 ## For running the app locally without docker.